11 January 2021

 The first pillar: the statutory pension

-The statutory pension is the pension which the State pays to Belgian workers who have reached retirement age.
+The statutory pension is the pension that you receive from the State when you retire if you had paid employment.
 The amount varies according to several factors:

-- the status of the worker (employed, self-employed or civil servant)
+- your status (employed, self-employed or civil servant)

 The second pillar: the supplementary or extra-legal pension